tongnguyen12/NitroSensual/README.md

 **NitroSensual** is a Windows fan control and monitoring app for Acer Nitro laptops and similar systems, might even work for Predator series.
 It provides bloatless GUI for controlling CPU and GPU fan speeds, and displays real-time temperature readings using LibreHardwareMonitor.

+> This app abuses how NitroSense works so don't remove it, Predator series and their PredatorSense app wasn't tested due to me not owning Predator series laptop, if someone can confirm for me if it works then please open an issue or pull request with patched code!

 ## Features

 - Control CPU and GPU fan speeds (requires NitroSense in Custom mode)